sunshine-tech/VietnamProvinces/README.rst

 Update data
 ~~~~~~~~~~~

 This data is not static (though rarely changes).
-In the future, when the authority reorganize administrative divisions, we need to crawl this data again from GSOVN website.
+In the future, when the authority reorganize administrative divisions, we need to collect this data again from GSOVN website.
 Do:

 - Go to: https://www.gso.gov.vn/dmhc2015/ (this URL may change when `GSOVN <gso_vn_>`_ replaces their software).
 - Find the button "Xuất Excel".